Evaluating LLM Agents on Automated Software Analysis Tasks: Evaluation

 \subsubsection{Analysis Outputs}

-Beyond binary success, we examine \emph{what} the analysis tools produce when agents succeed.
-Table~\ref{tab:tool_output_stats} gives a summary for successful \analysisagent runs.
-We report per-metric interquartile ranges (IQR) to reduce the influence of outliers.
-Successful runs produce meaningful analysis evidence across all seven tools: Infer reports issues spanning thread safety, resource leaks, and null dereferences, while WALA constructs call graphs with a median of 39K~nodes and 4.3M~edges.
-However, for the dynamic tools, the outputs remain shallow under short analysis budgets given to the agent: AFL++ achieves a median coverage of only 0.44\% and KLEE generates a median of two test cases.
-The agent is instructed to limit the runtime of dynamic analysis tools and typically sets a 30--180\,s timeout per invocation, leaving little time for path exploration.
-Longer budgets would likely improve dynamic metrics.
-Static analyzers are less affected by budget constraints.
-CSA and Infer complete whole-program analysis in 102--144\,s.
-We extracted analogous metrics for baseline agents, but their higher false-positive rates and less structured logs make these statistics less reliable; we include them in the replication package for reference.
+Beyond binary success, we examine the artifacts produced by successful \analysisagent{} runs.
+Table~\ref{tab:tool_output_stats} summarizes tool-specific output metrics using medians and inter-quartile ranges (IQRs).
+Successful runs produce concrete evidence across all seven tools; for example, Infer reports thread-safety, resource-leak, and null-dereference issues, while WALA constructs call graphs with a median of 39K~nodes and 4.3M~edges.
+Dynamic tools remain intentionally shallow under the benchmark budget: AFL++ reaches a median coverage of 0.44\% and KLEE generates a median of two test cases because the agent is instructed to spend only 30--180\,s on final analysis invocations.